 Procrastinator’s Holiday Gift Guide: 11 Amazon Prime Buys for (or from!) an SEO

-If you’re like me you still have a few Christmas presents to buy for loved ones on your list.
+Still have a few Christmas presents to buy for loved ones on your list?

 Thank Bezos we can turn to Amazon Prime to buy online and get gifts in time for next week’s office holiday parties and family affairs.
 Procrastinators rejoice!

 Here are 11 gift ideas spanning all price ranges and interests, (nearly) all for sale with Amazon Prime two-day delivery.

 From good reads to the hottest new tech, these gifts are sure to get a smile from digitally minded friends and family.
 Some SEO holiday wish list items might even find their way to your own Amazon wish list.

 1. Amazon Echo and Echo Dot

 Smart home devices and systems are the cutting-edge tech of 2016.
 Last year Amazon entered the market with Echo, and Alexa was introduced as a household helper for turning on music or giving weather reports on voice command.